-4.4 Impulse responses
+4.4.
+Impulse responses

 To understand the dynamic behaviour of our model, we start by simulating impulse responses.
+The code we used both to simulate impulse responses, and to simulate stochastic runs is available from: https://github.com/tholden/DynamicSpatialModel.
+This repository also includes the full set of these results, including videos showing the evolution over time of all distributions.
 In all of the simulations reported here we used a grid with effective size $9 \times 9$ , with the bottom row of grid points always agreeing with the top row, and the right column always agreeing with the left column.